hectorproko/Docker/Implementing TLS Security for Docker.md

   "tlskey": "/home/vagrant/.docker/key.pem"
 }
 ```
+- `tlsverify`: Enables or disables TLS verification for secure communication. `true` means TLS verification is enabled.
+- `tlscacert`: Specifies the path to the trusted Certificate Authority (CA) certificate.
+Docker will trust certificates signed by this CA.
+- `tlscert`: Specifies the path to the daemon's certificate.
+- `tlskey`: Specifies the path to the daemon's private key.
+- `hosts`: Specifies the sockets that the Docker daemon should listen on.
+This is an array and can have multiple entries.
+The example shows Docker listening on the default Unix socket and also on TCP port 2376 on all network interfaces.

 Did not include `"hosts": ["tcp://node3:2376"],` because:
 > Warning!
 Linux systems running systemd don't allow you to use the